 Did you know?
 According to discussions on event data structures, using self-describing JSON schema events provides maximum flexibility for capturing custom event properties while maintaining compatibility with standard search engine requirements.

-The “eventStatus” property deserves special attention.
+The “eventStatus” property deserves attention.
 Beyond the obvious “EventScheduled” and “EventCancelled”, there’s “EventMovedOnline”, “EventPostponed”, and “EventRescheduled”.
-During uncertain times, being able to communicate changes through structured data means search engines can update their indexes immediately, preventing frustrated attendees from showing up to cancelled events.
+When plans change, communicating that through structured data means search engines can update their indexes immediately, so attendees don’t show up to cancelled events.

-Here’s where things get really interesting – the “offers” array can include multiple ticket types with different conditions:
+This is where it gets interesting: the “offers” array can include multiple ticket types with different conditions:

 "offers": [